-The EHG9508/EHG9512 Series is a highly reliable Gigabit Managed Ethernet Switch.
-Its IEC61850-3 compliance allows it to be core part in IEC 61850 networks power substations and control centers.
+The EHG9508/12 Series & EHG9608/12 Series is a highly reliable Gigabit Managed Ethernet Switch.
+Its IEC61850-3 compliance allows it to be core part in the IEC 61850 network in power substations and control centers.
+The series is also certified by DNL.GL (former KEMA) to meet the IEC61850 applications and to support the transmission of GOOSE messages used for fast communication between IEDs.

-With its PTP capabilities, the EHG9508/EHG9512 Series can be utilized in networks with stringent time synchronization requirements.
-It can act as hardware-assisted, End-to-End transparent clock, providing nanosecond accuracy for field packet, and it can act as a software-assisted boundary clock.
+The IEEE1588 Precision Time Protocol capabilities allow the deployment of EHG9508/EHG9512 Series & EHG9608/EHG9612 Series in networks with stringent time Synchronization requirements.
+It can act as hw-assisted End-to-End transparent clock providing nanosecond-accurate correction-field packet-update and as a sw-assisted boundary clock.

-The EHG9508/EHG9512 Series can be equipped with up to 8 10/100/1000BASE-T(X) RJ-45 ports and up to 4 1000BASE-X SFP ports.
-With its high performance, it provides network redundancy self-recovery mechanisms under 20ms, even on full load, enabling you user to build a reliable network through a redundant ring topology.
+The device equips up to 8 10/100/1000BASE-T(X) RJ-45 ports and up to 4 1000BASE-X SFP ports.
+With its high performance, it provides network redundancy self-recovery mechanisms is less than 20ms on full load that enables the user to build a reliable network through a redundant ring topology.
 ERPS/STP/MSTP/RSTP/MRP (Client) and many other compatible rings are supported.
 With a Multifunctional web dashboard, its offers intelligent features such as Quality of service (QoS), Virtual LAN (VLAN), IGMP, IGMP Snooping, Port mirroring and security.
+To prevent network intrusions, it is necessary to have a good accessing control mechanism that can identify, authenticate and authorize users.
+EHG9508/12 support user account, password policy, and authentication interface managements functions that comply with IEC62443 standard.

-The EHG9508/EHG9512 Series is designed to be used in core power utilities.
-It provides dual redundant power inputs with Reverse Polarity Protection and two sets of relay that allow you to build up a stand-alone fault alarm system.
-Its wide operating temperature of -40°C to 85°C and DIN-Rail mounting capacities make it suitable to be used in remote substations, where reliability in harsh environments is a concern for long-term operations.
+The EHG9508/12 Series & EHG9608/12 Series is designed to be used in core power utilities.
+It provides dual redundant power inputs with Reverse Polarity Protection and two sets of relay that allow the user build up a stand-alone fault alarm system.
+Its wide operating temperature of -40 to 85°C and DIN-Rail mounting capacities make it suitable to be used in remote substations where harsh environment and reliability is an issue.